Renater/JitsiMeetUIHelper/README.md

 To make it work, the user have to specify the **room_id** (ie. the Jitsi Meet conference name);

-To do this, the URL must contains the parameter "room_id=XXXX";
+To do this, the URL must contain the parameter "room_id=XXXX";

 Example: